oracle-devrel/springai-rag-db23ai/README.md

     * OLLAMA local LLM embeddings model
     * OLLAMA local LLM LLama2 model for chat

-## Description
+## Introduction

-This demo is based on a early draft example of **Spring AI API** implementation for the **Oracle 23ai** as vector store, according to the specifications reported here: **[Vector DBs](https://docs.spring.io/spring-ai/reference/api/vectordbs.html)**.
+This demo is based on a early draft example of **Spring AI API**'s implementation for the **Oracle 23ai** as vector store, according to the specifications reported here: **[Vector DBs](https://docs.spring.io/spring-ai/reference/api/vectordbs.html)**.

+There are two different types of files that contribute to the Retrieval-Augmented Generation (RAG) system in this solution:

+- **PDF** file is split in chunks and stored as text with vector embeddings.
+- **JSON** docs are created exploiting the **JSON-Duality** capability on existing tables

-The interface, that must be implemented to use Oracle 23ai as a Vector Store in a Spring AI pipeline, is the following:
+The interface, that uses Oracle Database 23ai as a Vector Store in a Spring AI pipeline, is the following:

     ```java
     public interface VectorStore {